rafops/attic/aws-sysops.md

 - Pre-allocated EIPs or ENIs (when Mac Addresses for application licensing is required).
 - Warm Standby: Scaled down (horizontal scaling) standby copy of environment across region that can be scaled up quickly.
 - Use Route53 automated health checks.

+## Domain 3: Deployment and Provisioning

+### Deploying EC2

+- InstanceLimitExceeded error happens when you have reached the maximum allowed for the region (20 by default).
+- InsufficientInstanceCapacity error happens when AWS does not currently have enough available on demand instances.
+Purchasing reserved instances in advance can solve this issue.

+### EBS Volume Types

+- General Purpose SSD (gp2): Low-latency interactive apps, system boot volumes, most workloads.
+  - 3 IOPS per GiB of volume size, maximum of 10000 IOPS.
+Max size 16TB.
+  - The base IOPS is always 100 when disk is < 33.33GB.
+- Provisioned IOPS SSD (io1): 50 IOPS/GiB, maximum of 32000 IOPS.
+Use case: Databases.
+- Throughput Optimized HDD (st1): high throughput.
+Streaming.
+Log processing.
+Low price.
+- Cold HDD (sc1): large volume of data, infrequent access. lowest cost.
+- Magnetic.
+- To extend an EBS volume you need to perform a snapshot and restore into a larger volume.
+- A volume can only be attached to the same AZ it was created.
+- Performance:
+  - 3000 IOPS burstable using 5400000 I/O credits. burstable for 30 minutes.
+  - Anything over 10000 IOPS use PIOPS.
+  - When you hit the IOPS limit you will see I/O requests queueing.
+  - Storage block volumes restored from snapshots requires [initialization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html):

+      sudo dd if=/dev/xvdf of=/dev/null bs=1M

+  - Operations that are smaller than 256K count as 1 consumed IOPS.
+I/O operations larger than 256K are counted in 256K capacity units.
+- Volume status checks: ok, warning, impaired, insufficient data.

+### Bastion Host

+- A bastion is on a public subnet and is an internet facing host.
+- Used to securely connect to instances on a private subnet (SSH/RDP).

+### Elastic Load Balancers (ELB)

+- Application load balancer.
+Layer 7 (HTTP).
+- Network load balancer.
+Layer 4, load balancing TCP traffic, low lattency.
+Creates an static IP per subnet that helps to maintain simple firewall rules.
+- Classic load balancer.
+Legacy.
+Layer 4 and basic layer 7 features.
+- Pre-warm load balances for sudden spike of traffic.
+Request AWS by specifying dates, RPM and size of request.
+- Error codes indicating error on the application server:
+  - 400 Bad request (eg.: malformed headers)
+  - 401 Unauthorized.
+User access denied.
+  - 403 Forbidden.
+Request blocked by WAF or ACL.
+  - 460 Client closed connection.
+Application server timeout may be too short.
+  - 463 X-Forwarded-For with more than 30 IP addresses.
+- Error codes indicating problem on the load balancer:
+  - 500 Error with load balancer configuration.
+  - 502 Bad gateway application server connection/response problem.
+  - 503 Service Unavailable.
+No targets.
+  - 504 Gateway Timeout.
+App server not responding.
+  - 561 Unauthorized.
+Identity provider error on the load balancer.
+- Publish metrics to CloudWatch by default gathered at 60 seconds interval that includes:
+  - Backend connection errors count.
+  - Healthy/Unhealthy host count.
+  - HTTP status errors count.
+  - Latency (response time).
+  - Request count.
+  - SurgeQueueLenght: Maximum is 1024 on classic load balancer.
+  - SpilloverCount: Count rejected requests.

+### AWS Systems Manager

+- Organize inventory (including on premisses) grouping resources together.
+- Integrates with CloudWatch dashboards.
+- Run Command automate tasks such as patching.
+- Built-in insight includes Trust Advisor for cost optimization, performance, security, etc; Also suggesting recommended actions.

+## Domain 4: Storage and Data Management

+-

+## Domain 5: Security and Compliance
+## Domain 6: Networking
+## Domain 7: Automation and Optimization

 ## Data Management